 Should you suffer any loss in power, the best UPS utilises its internal batteries to deliver a steady flow of power, for a limited period—enough time to save your work or get to a save point before shutting down your PC safely.
 It also acts as a surge protector, for extra peace of mind.
 If you're one of the lucky few that's managed to bag an Nvidia Geforce RTX 30-series, you don't want that baby getting zapped, especially as replacing it is almost impossible at this point.

-The best UPS for most gamers
+The best UPS for gaming PCs

-The EC650LCD is also small enough to hide away, taking up very little desktop room for a 390W unit.
+The EC650LCD is small enough to hide away, taking up very little desktop room for a 390W unit.
 One of my favorite features of the EC650LCD is its array of ECO ports.
-Essentially, these ports can be managed and timed to turn on or off depending on your schedule or use case.
-The ECO ports will also power down accessories like your speakers and displays if your PC is asleep or powered down.
+These ports can be managed and timed to turn on or off, depending on your schedule or use case.
+The ECO ports will also power down accessories like your speakers and display if your PC is asleep or powered down.

 The best part of the BE600M1 is its size.
-Most UPSes are large and belong on the floor, but APC encourages you to put the BE600M1 on a desk.
-The unit provides a single 1.5A USB port for charging a phone or tablet so you don't have to use your device's power adapter, which is inevitably a wall wart that potentially overlaps another socket or two, so you free up sockets for other devices.
+Most UPS are large and belong on the floor, but APC encourages you to put the BE600M1 on a desk.
+The unit provides a single 1.5A USB port for charging a phone or tablet, so you don't have to use your device's power adapter, which is inevitably a wall wart that potentially overlaps another socket or two, so you free up sockets for other devices.